-Governments are reluctant to impose losses on creditors of a TBTF bank during a crisis because of the risk of contagion: Creditors at other TBTF banks may fear they will face similar losses and will then try to pull whatever funding they can, or at least refuse to reinvest when debt comes due.
-This is why, regardless of their promises during good times, governments do not want to impose losses on bondholders during a crisis.
+Governments are reluctant to impose losses on debt holders of a TBTF bank during a crisis because of the risk of contagion: Debt holders at other TBTF banks may fear they will face similar losses and will then try to pull whatever funding they can, or at least refuse to reinvest when debt comes due.
+This is why, regardless of their promises during good times, governments do not want to impose losses on debt holders during a crisis.
 History has repeatedly shown this to be true and, while we can hope for the best, there is no credible reason to believe this won’t be true in the next crisis.
 Only true equity should be considered loss-absorbing in a crisis.

 - Won’t long-term debt be less costly than equity in terms of economic growth?